 Want to Learn More about Complex Web Development?

 We’ve been there.
-We implemented the MVP strategy for one of our clients.
+We implemented the MVP development strategy for one of our clients.
 It served their needs well.
 We planned and developed a full rebuild of their existing web application.
 The primary goal was twofold.
 We needed to keep the existing functionality while creating a more resilient application.
 The project took a year and a half of documentation and development.
 It involved brand new hosting services, networking aspects, and visual design.
 Yet, the tasks the users performed were effectively the same.

 It may not sound like it, but this project was a successful MVP.
 The entire team had plenty of ideas for improvement.
 Together, we decided to keep the initial changes in features limited.
 This allowed for three helpful things: